 Because some of the symptoms come on slowly or mimic other conditions, it’s common to disregard them.
 Individuals who experience a heart attack or other heart condition often report nagging symptoms that have persisted for some time.
 Early and quick diagnosis and treatment can make a huge difference in the quality — and length — of your life.

 The Diagnostic Process

 Visit the Cardiology Manhattan Center for a careful diagnosis.
 Leading heart doctors in NYC give you a complete physical examination, which includes a discussion of your medical history.
-To confirm your diagnosis, your cardiologist may request lab tests that include:
+To confirm your diagnosis, search for “cardiologist near me” and contact Dr. Reisman who may request lab tests that include:

 - EKG, an electrocardiogram